anssisaari/debian-router-failover/README.md

 ### Files that likely need editing
 - lte_env: edit for your main (IF_WAN) interface and failover interface (IF_LTE)
 - lte_manage.service:
-  - Environment="LTE_DEV=/dev/cdc-wdm0" - edit to match your device.
+  - Environment="LTE_DEV=/dev/cdc-wdm0" - edit to match your device if this isn't it.
   - Environment="LTE_APN=internet.saunalahti" - edit to match your APN.

 ### Installer script